© Photo:

 Common Prayer Day - why do Danes eat hot wheat?

-Great Prayer Day was a Danish public holiday that was abolished in 2023, but the traditions live on.
-Although we no longer celebrate the holiday itself, many Danes still hold on to the cosy tradition of eating hot wheat the night before - a relic from the days when bakers weren't allowed to work on Great Prayer Day.
+Common Prayer Day was a Danish public holiday that was abolished in 2023, but the traditions live on.
+Although we no longer celebrate the holiday itself, many Danes still hold on to the cosy tradition of eating hot wheat the night before - a relic from the days when bakers weren't allowed to work on Common Prayer Day.
 So the next time Great Prayer Day approaches, you can still enjoy the smell and taste of hot wheat and be part of a centuries-old tradition.
-Great Prayer Day always fell on the fourth Friday after Easter and was introduced back in 1686.
+Common Prayer Day always fell on the fourth Friday after Easter and was introduced back in 1686.

 Studenterkørsel